deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 If an attacker already has this ability, the adversary could just use the same primitive to read in `nt!MiGetPteAddress+0x13`, which, when dereferenced, contains the base of the PTEs.

-Again, not ripping on Microsoft- I think they honestly have some of the best default OS exploit mitigations in the business.
+Again, not ripping on Microsoft - I think they honestly have some of the best default OS exploit mitigations in the business.
 Just something I thought of.

 The method of reusing an arbitrary read primitive is actually what we are going to do here!
 But before we do, let's talk about the PTE formula one last time.